Fix Excel Document Not Saved Error and Recover Unsaved Excel Files

 Now that you are sure that Excel AutoRecover is working.
 This is how you can recover an unsaved Excel file that you lost because your Excel crashed or stopped working unexpectedly.

-If you use OneDrive for saving your Excel Documents then you can recover an older version of Excel file from OneDrive.
+If you use OneDrive for saving your Excel Documents then you can recover an older version of the Excel file from OneDrive.
 It is very helpful when you are working on an Excel document but realizes that you made a mistake an hour ago.
 In such a case, you can restore an older version of the Excel document from OneDrive.
 Just follow the steps given below to save a copy of the desired version of the Excel file on your PC.

 You can also restore the previous versions of your Word, Powerpoint, PDF, etc documents using the same way.

 This method also works on an inbuilt feature of Excel.
-Whenever you save a file in the Excel, it also creates a temporary file in the location that you provided in the “Save as” dialog box.
+Whenever you save a file in Excel, it also creates a temporary file in the location that you provided in the “Save as” dialog box.
 Now, if your Excel stops working midway and got closed abnormally, you can recover your Excel file using this Temporary file.

 Here is how you can do it.